 - Journals of Securities Transactions and Movements

 - Copies of Confirmations

 - Record by Security Showing Each Client’s Interest and Location Thereof

-(Note: these records are required to be maintained in an easily accessible place for a period of five years from the end of the fiscal year during which the last entry was made and, for the first two years, the records must be maintained in the investment adviser’s principal office.)
+(Note: these records must be maintained in an easily accessible place for a period of five years from the end of the fiscal year during which the last entry was made, and, for the first two years, the records must be maintained in the investment adviser’s principal office.)

 - Client Purchases and Sales History

 One of the best ways to know what is involved in an RIA audit is to look at the most common issues uncovered by regulators nationwide.

 The North American Securities Administrators Association (NASAA) puts out a biannual survey of state regulators compiling their findings.
 In the 2019 NASAA Exam sweeps report, the top five RIA compliance deficiencies noted were:

 - Books and Records Deficiencies (missing contracts and suitability documentation)